kasteway/Customer_Churn_Classification/README.md

 #### **Model Testing:**

-     The data was split using stratified train/test with 10 K-Folds.
+     The data was split using stratified train/test with 10 K-Folds...

 #### The Algorithms used for this analysis include: